DLMedeiro/Deck-of-Cards/README.md

 Utilizes the [Deck of Cards API](http://deckofcardsapi.com/) for the creation of a full deck of cards.

-This project practices the use of React State.
+This project practices the use of useState and UseEffect.

 ------------------------------